US pending home sales rebounded 4.6 percent in January

 WASHINGTON (AP) — More Americans signed contracts to buy homes in January as lower mortgage rates appeared to give the real estate market a boost.

-The National Association of Realtors says its pending home sales index rose 4.6 percent last month to 103.2.
+The National Association of Realtors said Wednesday its pending home sales index rose 4.6 percent last month to 103.2.
 The rebound has come as average 30-year mortgage rates have fallen since peaking at nearly 5 percent in early November.
 Still, higher mortgage rates in 2018 depressed pending sales by 2.3 percent over the past 12 months.

-The index improved in the Northeast, Midwest, South and West in January.
-Signed contracts jumped 8.9 percent in the South, where homes are generally more affordable.
-But in the pricier West, the increase was just 0.3 percent.
+The increase suggests that home sales may rebound this year after months of flagging purchases.
+Key to any increase in sales is 30-year mortgage rates, which slipped last week to an average of 4.35 percent, according to mortgage buyer Freddie Mac.
+Lower borrowing costs improves affordability for homes, which until recently have generally seen their prices climb faster than wages.

+There are emerging signs that home sales might recover after a slump in home construction in December.
+Pending sales improved in the pricey markets of Seattle, Boston and San Jose, California, according to a report by the brokerage Redfin.

 Most Read Business Stories